 include job titles, so they know you have done the job before;

 include dates, so they gauge your loyalty and employable record;

-and, include education, certifications, and professional development, so they verify your credentials.
+and, including education, certifications, and professional development, so they verify your credentials.

 The rest of the resume is marketing, so you outdistance other job seekers.
 How do you outdistance other job seekers?
 With differentiating, interesting, and attention capturing copy that gets into the mind of the hiring authority and motivates them to ‘buy’ what you are selling.

 So, before you decide to use your resume to tell HR Managers what an Operations Manager does, what a Creative Director is suppose to do, what Sales Managers are in charge of…opt to instead capture attention by telling them (concisely) how well you did it, a story of what challenges you faced, how you creatively overcame them, and paint a picture of the bottom-line your efforts produced.
 Now, that, will ensure you are memorable, entertaining, and worth an invitation into the office for a personal interview.

 Here is a checklist to help you determine if you have said way too much and if the “HR Lady” is snoring on the other end.

 1. Is your summary longer than five to six sentences?
 Keep things concise and employee-focused.
 It helps to write this section last.